Concept | Real-time APIs#

 Key terminology#

-When deploying to the API node in Dataiku, there are some important terms to know.
+When implementing a real-time processing workload, there are some important terms to know.

 API terminology#